manuelgu/sendMail/README.md

 $ git clone https://github.com/manuelgu/sendMail
 ```

+Setup SMTP credentials
+  - Edit `sender`, `key` and `receivers` to insert your own data
+  - You might have to enable SMTP in your e-mail settings

 You need to give the file `+x` so it can be executed
 ```sh
 $ chmod +x sendMail.py